Liquid Neural Networks: The Digital Brain That Understands the Context of Your Day

 References:

-Fine-tuning trains a pre-trained model on a specialized dataset to embed domain knowledge directly into its parameters.
-RAG, on the other hand, retrieves relevant documents from an external knowledge base at inference time, allowing the model to access real-time or domain-specific information without retraining.
+Fine-tuning involves training a pre-trained model on a specialized dataset to adapt it to a specific task or domain, embedding domain knowledge directly into the model's parameters.
+RAG (Retrieval-Augmented Generation) enhances models by retrieving relevant documents from an external knowledge base during inference, allowing LLMs to integrate real-time or domain-specific data without retraining.

 Senior Software Engineer at Cheesecake Labs, leading AI initiatives and building productivity-driven applications using Rust and TypeScript.
 She also heads the internal AI Guild, driving innovation across teams and projects.